“I can definitely tell you're getting better.”

 I heard you and Desmond weren't getting along.

-When you use "definitely", it means that you're sure:
+When you use "definitely", it means that you're sure.
+You use it to show how strongly you feel:

 "Definitely" is often used together with "can tell":